isomerpages/govtech-aisay/index.md

       title: Built for Singapore
       subtitle: The world is our oyster but
       id: infopic
-      description: "AISAY has been fine-tined to be uniquely Singaporean, it understands UEN numbers, the correct Gao-ness of Kopi and so much more.
+      description: AISAY has been fine-tined to be uniquely Singaporean, it understands UEN numbers, the correct Gao-ness of Kopi and so much more.
-        "
       image: /images/Promo/otter_wider.png
       alt: An otter, Singapore flag cape
   - announcements: